mneubrand/mneubrand.github.io/_hikes/2015-07-03-Around-the-City.md

 layout: post
 tags: Bay Area
 ---
-Inspired by an article in sfist ["How To Take A 7x7x7x7-Mile Walking Tour Of San Francisco"](http://sfist.com/2015/06/08/how_to_take_a_7x7x7x7-mile_walking.php) we decided to give this hike a shot.
-We haven't done any longer hikes in quite a while but we figured it was a mostly flat route so it should be fine.
+Inspired by an article in sfist ["How To Take A 7x7x7x7-Mile Walking Tour Of San Francisco"](http://sfist.com/2015/06/08/how_to_take_a_7x7x7x7-mile_walking.php) my wife and I decided to give this hike a shot.
+We hadn't done any longer hikes in quite a while, but we figured it was mostly a flat route, so it shouldn't be too difficult.

-We started early at 6:40 AM from Ocean Beach and went in a counter-clockwise direction.
+We started early at 6:40am from Ocean Beach and went in a counter-clockwise direction.

-The first 10 miles went by quickly and we were going at a good pace.
-It also helped that the Western part of the city was covered in fog, which kept the temperature down.
+The first 10 miles went by quickly and we were walking at a good pace.
+It also helped that the western part of the city was covered in fog, which kept the temperature down.
-We were optimistic when we rounded the second corner of the city in the Bay View and headed around Candlestick Park.
-Only one big staircase of the old stadium was still remaining.
-The rest was already torn down.
+We were optimistic when we rounded the second corner of the city in the Bayview District and headed around Candlestick Park.
+Only one big staircase of the old stadium was still remaining--the rest had already been torn down.

 <!--more-->